Kenridge

 Kenridge, also known as Colridge, is a historic home located near Charlottesville, Albemarle County, Virginia.
-It was built in 1922, and is a three-part plan dwelling, consisting of a two-story, five bay, main block flanked by one-story wings in the Classical Revival style.
-The house is built from hollow vitreous tiles faced with Flemish-bonded bricks.
+It was built in 1922, and is a three-part plan dwelling, consisting of a two-story, five-bay, main block flanked by one-story wings in the Classical Revival style.
+The house is built from hollow vitreous tiles faced with Flemish bond brickwork.
 The sections are topped by slate-covered hipped roofs.
 It features a monumental two-story, tetrastyle portico with colossal Tower of the Winds columns on the front facade.

 It was added to the National Register of Historic Places in 2008.